-The Group trades only with recognised and creditworthy third parties.
+The Group provides services only to recognised and creditworthy third parties.
 Receivable balances are monitored on an ongoing basis and the Group's exposure to bad debts is not significant.

-The credit risk of the Group's other financial assets, which comprise pledged deposits, cash and cash equivalents, available-for-sale investments, equity investments at fair value through profit or loss, and other receivables arises from default of the counterparty, with a maximum exposure equal to the carrying amounts of these instruments.
-The Company is also exposed to credit risk through the granting of financial guarantees, further details of which are disclose in Note 29 to the financial statements.
+The credit risk of the Group's other financial assets, which comprise pledged deposits, cash and cash equivalents, available-for-sale investments, equity investments at fair value through profit or loss, and other receivables arises from default of the counterparty with a maximum exposure equal to the carrying amounts of these instruments.